camunda/camunda-docs/docs/components/concepts/process-instance-creation.md

 ### Create and starting at a user-defined element

-The [create and execute asynchronously](#create-and-execute-asynchronously) and [create and await results](#create-and-await-results) commands both start the process instance at their default initial element: the single [none start event](./components/modeler/bpmn/none-events/none-events.md#none-start-events).
+The [`create and execute asynchronously`](#create-and-execute-asynchronously) and [create and `await results`](#create-and-await-results) commands both start the process instance at their default initial element: the single [none start event](./components/modeler/bpmn/none-events/none-events.md#none-start-events).
 Camunda Platform 8 also provides a way to create a process instance starting at user-defined element(s).

 :::info
 This is an advanced feature.
 Camunda recommends to only use this functionality for testing purposes.
 The none start event is the defined beginning of your process.
-Most likely the process is modeled with the intend to start all instances from the beginning.
+Most likely the process is modeled with the intent to start all instances from the beginning.
 :::

 To start the process instance at a user-defined element, you need to provide start instructions along with the command.
 Each instruction describes how and where to start a single element.

 By default, the instruction starts before the given element.
-This means that input mappings of that element will be applied as usual.
+This means input mappings of that element are applied as usual.

 Multiple instructions can be provided to start the process instance at more than one element.
-You can activate the same element multiples times inside the created process instance by referring to the same element id in more than one instruction.
+You can activate the same element multiple times inside the created process instance by referring to the same element id in more than one instruction.

 Start instructions are supported for both `CreateProcessInstance` commands.